 And in addition to taking advantage of their full-service payroll and HR tools, you can also work with Gusto’s licensed advisors to find and administer health insurance and other benefits for your employees—including HSAs, FSAs, 401(k) plans, 529 college savings, life and disability insurance, commuter benefits, and workers’ compensation.

-If you sign up for Concierge, which is Gusto’s premium service tier (more on that soon), then you’ll have access to a dedicated HR professional whom you can consult whenever you need.
+If you sign up for Premium, which is Gusto’s highest service tier (more on that soon), then you’ll have access to a dedicated HR professional whom you can consult whenever you need.
 Regardless of which plan you sign up for, however, you’ll have access to a customer support team whom you can reach 24/7 via phone, email, or chat.

 Like Gusto, Paychex is an all-in-one platform that provides businesses with payroll, benefits, and HR administration services.
 Unlike Gusto, however, Paychex isn’t targeted solely toward small businesses—they can serve businesses as large as those with 1,000+ employees, though they do also provide tailored solutions for businesses as small as one-nine employees and 10-49 employees.
 Their features are more comprehensive than Gusto’s, too—which makes sense, considering that Paychex boasts about 670,000 payroll clients and claims to pay one of every 12 private-sector American employees.
 Paychex also offers a mix of digital- and human-powered solutions, unlike tech-focused Gusto and other payroll software on the market right now.